Windows 10 to Windows 11 Upgrade Stuck or Fails During Installation: How to Fix It

 • External devices interfering with setup

-• Background services blocking the upgrade process
+• Background services conflicting with the upgrade process

 Fix 1: Wait and Confirm the Upgrade Is Actually Stuck

-What to do
+What to do:

 • Wait at least 90 to 120 minutes